jgiacomini/Tiny.RestClient/README.md

 ```

 #### Streams and bytes array
-You can use as content streams and byte arrays.
+You can use as content : streams or byte arrays.
 If you use these methods no serializer will be used.

 #### Streams